erik56d/test/README.md

 Testing github

-We're having a workshop togehte with Jordan : - )
+We're having a workshop together with Jordan : - )